johnryanzelling/johnryanzelling/README.md

 - **Gantt Charts**: I like making custom Gantt Charts, I wrote the code to generate charts using a markdown language.
 Still a work in progress.
 Some examples:
 <img src="gantO1.png" width="600" height="400">
 <img src="gantO2.png" width="600" height="400">
+These charts were to determine whether it was better to pursue one assignment at a time, or whether to do four at a time.
+It allows for a visualization of details that aren't visible without considering the visual aspect of scheduling.

 ### Stats
 I'm currently working on projects to increase these stats: